jasper-zanjani/notes/docs/Cloud.md

 ### Stackdriver

 GCP service that collects metrics, logs, and event data from applications and infrastructure and integrates the data so DevOps engineers can monitor, assess, and diagnose operational problems.

+### Super administrator

+Unique GCP role associated with the root Organization which has powers that exceed that of other administrative users.

 ### Storage accounts